hanwenzhang123/fullstack-note/README.md

 - a way to reduce the number of HTTP requests made for image resources, by combining images in a single file
 - A web page with many images can take a long time to load and generates multiple server requests, using image sprites will reduce the number of server requests

+#### Cross Browser Compatibility
+- The ability of a website, application or script to support various web browsers identically.
+- For example, we can check if CSS animation features support equally under various web environments
+- We can use CrossBrowserTesting for testing and check on Can I use website

 [[↑] Back to top](#table-of-contents)

 ## JavaScript